FenTechSolutions/CausalDiscoveryToolbox/docs/developer.rst

 ============
 The package is to be as much independent of other packages as possible, as it already depends on many libraries.
-Therefore, all contributions requiring the addition of a new dependency will be severly examined.
+Therefore, all contributions requiring the addition of a new dependency will be severely examined.

 Two types of dependencies are possible for now: